 Indications: IUI is an option for enhancing fertility.
 It can benefit women with decreased ovulation, men with decreased semen quality, and couples with unknown causes of infertility.
 IUI, also known as artificial insemination, can benefit women using donor sperm.
 The success rate of IUI is approximately 15-20% per cycle.

-Pre Procedure Preparation: Women taking fertility drugs should take them as directed.
+Pre-Procedure Preparation: Women taking fertility drugs should take them as directed.
 Women should monitor ovulation with an at home ovulation predictor kit (OPK).
 When the OPK turns positive, please call our office to coordinate an appointment.
-The physicians are available during office hours Monday-Friday and on Saturday and Sunday to perform IUI.
+The physicians are available during office hours Monday-Friday to perform IUI.
 On the day of IUI, the semen is prepped and washed to maximize quality.